mdsteiner/EFAtools/README.md

 N_FACTORS(test_models$baseline$cormat, N = 500, method = "ML")
 #> Warning in N_FACTORS(test_models$baseline$cormat, N = 500, method = "ML"): ! 'x' was a correlation matrix but CD needs raw data.
 Skipping CD.
 #>
-#> ── Tests for the suitability of the data for factor an
+#> ── Tests for the suitability of the data for factor a
 #>
 #> Bartlett's test of sphericity
 #>